ControlCplusControlV/Golem-Image-Classifier/README.md

 What task do you wish to run? [predict/train] :
 ```
 ### Predict
 if you answer "predict" it will continue asking for an input image, jpg is the current supported format.
-To run a prediction provide the name of a jpg inside of the current directory, in the example case, "test2.jpg".
-Once this image name is supplied it the requestor will send it out the provider and you will get a response back showing a label like below in the case of test2.jpg
+To run a prediction provide the name of a jpg inside of the current directory, in the example case, "Bluebell.jpg".
+Once this image name is supplied it the requestor will send it out the provider and you will get a response back showing a label like below in the case of Bluebell.jpg
 ```
-cowbell
+Bluebell
 ```

 ### Train